-One of the top-priority aims of KIDS is weak lensing.
-The primary weak lensing measurements from KIDS will be made in the optical r-band where the sky is darker and the signal-to-noise per unit time is most favourable for precise shape measurements.
+The primary weak lensing measurements from KIDS will be made in the optical r-band where the sky is darker and the signal-to-noise per unit time is most favourable.
 However, adding near-IR data can enhance the weak lensing program in several ways:

 - Improved photometric redshifts.
-Photometric redshifts clearly improve with the addition of more bands giving improved leverage on spectral type; the near-IR bands are particularly useful at redshifts ≥ 1 where the 4000 Å break feature is redshifting into the Z band.
-In Appendix A we provide photo-z simulations with our planned survey parameters, showing a typical improvement of $1.5 2 \times$ in errors and much reduced failure rate for KIDS+VIKING compared to KIDS+UKIDSS. - Stellar masses.
-The typical KIDS lenses will be at redshift $z \sim 0.2 0.5$, so near-IR measurements will provide accurate stellar masses for each object, as opposed to the optical measurements which are sensitive to star-formation rate and dust content.
-Slicing the foreground galaxies by near-IR luminosity as well as optical-NIR colours will allow probing of the relation between halo mass, stellar mass and star-formation rate separately.
-With the very large KIDS lensing sample, this will enable fine binning and good sensitivity to subtle effects. - Improved star-galaxy separation.
-Reliable star-galaxy separation is crucial for weak lensing to avoid 'diluting' the shape measurements with misclassified stars, but morphological classification alone is suboptimal in median ground-based seeing.
+Photometric redshifts clearly improve with the addition of more bands: the near-IR bands are particularly useful at redshifts ≥ 1 where the 4000 Å break feature is redshifting into the Z band.
+In Appendix A we provide photo-z simulations with our planned survey parameters, showing a typical improvement of $1.5-2\times$ in errors and much reduced failure rate for KIDS+VIKING compared to KIDS+UKIDSS. - Stellar masses.
+The typical KIDS lenses will be at redshift $z \sim 0.2-0.5$, so near-IR measurements will provide accurate stellar masses for each object, as opposed to the optical measurements which are sensitive to star-formation rate and dust content.
+Slicing the foreground galaxies by near-IR luminosity as well as optical-NIR colours will allow probing of the relations between halo mass, stellar mass and star-formation rate separately. - Improved star-galaxy separation.
+Reliable star-galaxy separation is crucial for weak lensing to avoid 'diluting' the shape measurements with misclassified stars.
 Adding K_s data is particularly useful, since there is a very clean separation of stars and galaxies in 2-colour diagrams involving K_s (Daddi et al. 2004).

-1We denote this band by Z since the delivered VISTA Z will be slightly different from Sloan z for technical reasons; this also avoids confusion with z = redshift.
+$^{^{1}}$ We denote this band by uppercase Z since the delivered VISTA Z will be slightly different from Sloan z for technical reasons.
+This also avoids confusion with z= redshift.

-2.1.2 Baryon acoustic oscillations
+2.1.2 Baryon acoustic oscillations and dark energy

-Constraining the equation of state w of dark energy via baryon oscillations is another major goal of KIDS, and as explained in the KIDS proposal, VISTA data form an integral part of this project.
-The acoustic features are visible in the angular power spectrum of galaxies in sufficiently thin redshift slices, which implies the need for accurate photometric redshifts with low systematics.
+Constraining the equation of state w of dark energy via baryon acoustic oscillations is another major goal of KIDS, and as explained in detail in the KIDS proposal, VISTA data form an integral part of this project.
+The acoustic features are less prone to systematic error compared to e.g. supernovae, and are visible in the angular power spectrum of galaxies in sufficiently thin redshift slices.
+This requires accurate photometric redshifts with low systematics.
 The addition of the VISTA IR data is required to bring the redshift accuracy to below 3%, and reduce the incidence of 'catastrophic failures' in the redshift determinations (see Appendix).
-Wide area coverage is crucial for an accurate power spectrum measurement, and the requirements for this project were used to set the size of the KIDS survey fields.
+Wide area coverage is crucial for an accurate power spectrum measurement, and the requirements for this project were used to set the area of the KIDS survey, giving rms error 0.08 on the dark energy equation of state w (Figure 2).